romangrubic/weather-app-openweather/README.md

 </p>

 Additional manual testing was done to ensure:
-* The web-site runs as intended.
+* The web-site runs as intended. - Works as expected
-* Appropriate notifications show up when the specific conditions are met.
+* Appropriate notifications show up when the specific conditions are met. - Works as expected
-* Gmaps updates correctly when coordinates are pulled from API.
+* Gmaps updates correctly when coordinates are pulled from API. - Works as expected
-* Modal is working correctly.
+* Modal is working correctly. - Works as expected
-* The buttons provided to the user, functioned as intended.
+* The buttons provided to the user, functioned as intended. - Works as expected

 ### Validating code